spectrocloud/librarium/docs/docs-content/clusters/cluster-management/cluster-map-filters.md

    | **Region**          | Filter and display clusters based on the cluster location region                                                                                                                                        | Any region where a cluster is deployed                                                   |
    | **Projects**        | Filter and display clusters based on the project they are deployed to.
 This filter is only available in tenant scope.                                                                                   | Any project belonging to this tenant                                                     |

-   You can combine as many filters as you require.
-Only clusters that satisfy all filter requirements are displayed.
+   Just as with the list view filters, you can combine as many filters as you require and only clusters that satisfy all filter requirements are displayed.

 ## Clusters Map View

 Palette provides a **Clusters Map View** as an alternative way to visualize and search your clusters.
-The map is constructed based on the configured cluster location and configured region.
+The map is constructed based on the configured cluster location and region.
 The map view provides filters that allow you to filter and search through your deployed clusters.
 You can also search your clusters by name.

 ### Prerequisites